Application Services

 would actually lower the cohesion of the service.
 Although it retrieves information about payments, its primary driver is the needs of the summary view, not the business activity of handling payments.

 , and implement the method there.
-You now have two services with only a single reason to change.
-In other words, they are highly cohesive.
+You now have two services with only one reason to change.
+In other words, they’re highly cohesive.

 In the early days of Spring, services consisted of both an interface, and an implementation class.
 The reason for this is that Spring uses proxies to handle various cross-cutting concerns.
 At that time, you could only create proxies of Java interfaces, not classes.
 Furthermore, when writing tests, you could only mock interfaces, not classes.

-Nowadays, this limitation is gone.
+Nowadays, those limitations are gone.
 As long as your service classes are not final

 methods, Spring can make proxies of them.
 You can also mock them during tests.